ri-se311/Rats/README.md

-# Rats game  on an oldie from way back!
+# Rats, a game an oldie from way back!

 ## Installation